Leuchtfeuer/mautic-identity-sync/README.md

-# mautic-mcontrol
+# Leuchtfeuer Identity-Sync
-Allow Sync of Identity from outside system e.g. CMS login, though a control pixel with parameters
+Allow sync of Mautic lead identity from external systems (e.g. CMS login) through a control-pixel with query-parameter.